izadiegizabal/googlehashcode2019/README.md

 And over 1M Points in the Extended Round thanks to extra time time to run the program and compile de answers.
 ![1M points proof](https://i.imgur.com/LChP0yx.png)

-Thanks to this we were able to finish first of our Hub, 24th in Spain and 885th Worldwide.
+Thanks to this we were able to finish first of our Hub, 24th in Spain and 885th Worldwide, top 6.2% in Spain and 13.3% globally, where more than 6640 teams competed!
 Taking into account it was our first code challenge, we are really happy with the results!
 We had a really good time and we hope to repeat the experience!

 ![1st of torre juana](https://i.imgur.com/LvCJdo4.png)
 ![24th of Spain](https://i.imgur.com/iUN5U4j.png)
 ![885th worldwide](https://i.imgur.com/CLiBUC9.png)

-For the Extended Round the results improved and we ended up 7th in Spain and 115th globally!
+For the Extended Round the results improved and we ended up 7th in Spain (top 1.8%) and 115th globally (1.7%)!
 ![7th in Spain](https://i.imgur.com/gRd7Fiq.png)
 ![115th globally](https://i.imgur.com/js3e2KS.png)